Enduro/X: Technology

-Starting with Enduro/X version 3.1.2 production grade support for FreeBSD, IBM AIX (versions 6.1 and 7.1) and Oracle Solaris V11 is added.
-V3.1.2 introduced experimental support for Apple macOS and Cygwin.
-Under Unix platforms where Posix queues are available, they are employed so that for every ATMI server/service pair there is separate queue open and caller service chooses queue in round robin mode.
-As for MacOS there is no support for Posix queues in operating system, Enduro/X uses emulated Posix queues which are based on memory mapped files in tandem with Posix thread's process shared mutexes.
-For FreeBSD Posix queues can be polled too, thus Enduro/X on FreeBSD works in the say way as Linux with one queue-multiple servers.
+Starting with Enduro/X version 3.1.2 production grade support for FreeBSD, IBM AIX (versions 6.1 and 7.1) and Oracle Solaris v11 is added.
+Version 3.1.2 introduced experimental support for Apple macOS and Cygwin.
+Under Unix platforms where POSIX queues are available, they are employed so that for every ATMI server/service pair there is separate queue open and caller service chooses queue in round-robin mode.
+As for macOS there is no support for POSIX queues in operating system, Enduro/X uses emulated POSIX queues which are based on memory-mapped files in tandem with POSIX thread's process shared mutexes.
+For FreeBSD POSIX queues can be polled too, thus Enduro/X on FreeBSD works in the say way as Linux with one queue-multiple servers.
 The polling on FreeBSD is done with help of kqueue.

 With version 6.0 System V queues are preferred IPC mechanisms for Unix platforms other than FreeBSD and Linux.
 The System V queues also gives single queue - multiple servers (SQMS) message distribution approach for effective load balancing.
 To load balance in SQMS mode with System V queues, XATMI server must be configured to use request address (logical channel/queue) on which all XATMI servers advertises same services.
 This Queue mode is available for Oracle Solaris and IBM AIX.
-For MacOS still emulated Posix queue are used, due to fact that it is not possible to adjust queue capacity on particular operating system.
+For macOS still emulated POSIX queue are used, due to fact that it is not possible to adjust queue capacity on particular operating system.